uchicago-CAPP30121-aut-2022/capp-camp/docs/advanced/1-file_permissions.md

 1. Run `echo "Hello!" > testfile` to construct `testfile`.
 Look at the permissions using `ls -l`.

-2. Change the permissions on `testfile` to allow and read access for others.
+2. Change the permissions on `testfile` to allow "read" access for others.
 Run `ls -l testfile` to check the new permissions.

 3. Remove group write access from `testfile`.
 Check the corrected permissions.

 4. Remove `testfile`.

-## Final Notes

-Sometimes, a program will run indefinitely or misbehave.
-When this happens, you can type `Ctrl-C` to send an interrupt signal to the running program, which usually causes it to terminate.
-On occasion, you may need to type `Ctrl-C` a few times.
-As noted earlier, typing `Ctrl-D` sends an end of input signal, which tells the program that no more information is coming.